tgasla/rl-cloudsimplus/README.md

 - To run multiple experiments in parallel, add as many experiment areas as you want, specifying the corresponding parameters for each experiment.
 - Each experiment should have a unique experiment id, and each section should be written as experiment_{id}.
 For simplicity, use ids starting by 1 and increment by 1.

 There are three experiment modes: train, transfer, and test.
-When transfer or test mode are specified, an additional 'train_model_dir' key for an experiment should be defined, with the name of the directory in which the trained agent model should be used.
+When transfer or test modes are specified, an additional 'train_model_dir' key for an experiment should be defined, with the directory name in which the trained agent model should be used.

 ## Running an experiment